 16. Because some degree of climate change is to be anticipated, governments, including the health sector, must make adjustments to adapt to such changes and to prepare the health systems for and protect the population's health from the increased risks associated with climate change.
-In particular, it will be necessary to strengthen core public health interventions in such areas as vector management, environmental health protection, and disease surveillance.
-The health sector also must pay more attention to the social determinants of health.
-PAHO and WHO have prepared guides to help countries evaluate their vulnerability to climate change, so they can identify priority health interventions.
+In particular, it will be necessary to strengthen core public health interventions in such areas as vector management, environmental health protection, health promotion and disease surveillance.
+The health sector also must pay more attention to the social determinants of health (see "Closing the gap in a generation: health equity through action on the social determinants of health.3 PAHO and WHO have prepared guides to help countries evaluate their vulnerability to climate change, so they can identify priority health interventions.4